Hélène Mercier-Arnault

-Hélène Mercier (/fr/; born on 5 February 1960), also known as Hélène Mercier-Arnault, is a Canadian concert pianist who has performed regularly in Europe and North America as a soloist and chamber musician.
+Hélène Mercier-Arnault (/fr/; née Mercier, born on 5 February 1960), is a Canadian concert pianist who has performed regularly in Europe and North America as a soloist and chamber musician.

 Biography

 Hélène Mercier is the daughter of François Mercier, a lawyer, and Lucile Mercier (born Rouleau), a real estate agent.
 She began her musical studies at the age of six at Vincent-d'Indy School of Music in Outremont, Canada.
 At the age of 15, she entered the Vienna Academy of Music.
 She then studied at the Juilliard School with Sasha Gorodnitski.
 She continued her studies with Pierre Sancan of the Conservatoire national supérieur de musique et de danse de Paris.